SAP-archive/REST_API_Documentation_Guidelines/155_RestApiDocuments.html.md

 * When the old service version becomes deprecated, and how long users have to migrate
 * How to migrate to the new service version
 * Where to find more information on the new service version, typically a link to the the new version documentation

+### Solutions
+Apart from APIs and tools, you can document solutions.
+The Solutions documentation includes details about extensibility, customization, and what functionality the user can unplug and replace with the user's own solutions.

+Follow the [Styles and Standards](001_Overview.html.md) for many agreed-upon standards, including word choices, use of acronyms, and product names.

+#### Overview
+In the first document, add a short introduction that explains the nature of your solution and what business value it brings to the reader.
+Add a list of features that the solution implements.

+#### Details
+This section describes the details of your solution in a logical order.
+For example, provide a Getting Started Guide, any integration instructions, and add a Troubleshooting section.

+#### Example
+For an example of unique solution documentation, see the <a href="https://devportal.yaas.io/solutions/saphybrisprofile/index.html">SAP Hybris Profile</a> documentation.